jtallant/skimpy/content/pages/about-me.md

-title:      Hello World
+title:      About Me
 date:       2015-05-16
 seotitle:   Hello World
-categories: Example Category
-tags:       Tag1, Tag2 # can use array or string
-layout:     master
+template:   master # This is the default but it can be overriden

 ---------------------------------------------------------